KualiCo/learn/Haskell.md

 ### I can't get cabal to install a new package.
 It says that packages conflict.

-If the errors message says you can try by forcing reinstalls, go ahead and try that first
+If the errors message says you can try to forcing reinstalls, go ahead and see if it works

-    cabal install --force-reinstalls <package>
+    cabal install --force-reinstalls

-If you are installing cabal packages globally:
+Otherwise, if you are installing cabal packages globally:

+    # remove all installed cabal packages
-    rm -r ./cabal
+    rm -r ~/.ghc

-    # add your package to the end of this
+    # reinstall global packages (add the one you want to the end of this list)
     cabal install alex happy ghc-mod hdevtools

 If you are working in a project, first [make sure you are using sandboxes](#using-cabal)